Frank705/yogacompass/index.md

 Spiritual Gesture Integration (100 mudras) | Energy Center Preparation (7 chakras) | Yoga Energy Flow (kundalini kriya)

 ### Ethical basics for yoga postures
+The course plan will have a total of 4 pages.
+On the 1st page an individual selection of yoga technique terms is summarized in the table of contents.
+For each yoga terms column a separate page of the course plan will be displayed, with details about the yoga techniques.

 Ethical Japamala (10 yamas) | Energetic Symbolism (100 mudras) | Sanskrit Chanting (100 mantras)
 ------------ | ------------- | -------------
 Classic Yoga Seat (2 asanas) | Flow Yoga Sequences (1000 asanas) | Classic Yoga Seat (2 asanas)